ElliottProductions/half-baked-todo-feb22/README.md

 | Users can add todos to the database                   | 2.5    |
 | Users can complete todos                              | 2.5    |
 | Users can delete all todos                            | 2.5    |

+# Events
+-form submit: send and object with todo: formInput -get all todos rows
+-clear out and the display all todos rows
+-on click button deletes all todos
+-on click of clickable list of items they become "complete"